ccremer/clustercode/README.md

 ## Project status

-Sporadic Maintenance as of October 2017.
-University and stuff...
+Sporadic Maintenance as of February 2018.

 ## Future Plans

 - [x] Monitoring with a REST API.
-- [ ] More control with REST
 - [x] [netdata](https://my-netdata.io/) plugin for progress monitoring.
 - [x] Smooth-ier Windows deployment.
 - [x] Web-Admin
+- [ ] Remove the state-machine library, replace it with RxJava.
+- [ ] Separate the docker image into base, backend and frontend images.
+- [ ] More node control features in Web-Admin.

 ## Docker Tags